carsonwin/super-harsh-guide-to-cs/README.md

 CS61A - Structure and Interpretation of Computer Programs (introductory cs course at berkeley, hard but you will learn a lot if you keep at it.) https://inst.eecs.berkeley.edu/~cs61a/sp20/

-CS61B - Data Structures (data structure course at bekeley.
+CS61B - Data Structures (Data structures course at Berkley.
 Programs interact with data, you will learn how with this course.
-The MOST MOST MOST important course on this guide) https://sp21.datastructur.es/
+The MOST important course on this guide) https://sp21.datastructur.es/

-CS61C - Great Ideas in Computer Architecture (Teaches the inner working of a computer so that you can write optimized programs) https://inst.eecs.berkeley.edu/~cs61c/fa19/
+CS61C - Great Ideas in Computer Architecture (Teaches the inner working of a computer so that you can write optimized programs.) https://inst.eecs.berkeley.edu/~cs61c/fa19/